jeancroy/FuzzySearch/readme.md

 What is fuzzymatch.js ?
 -----------------------

-It is an approximate string matching library with focus on search and especially suggest-as-you-type autocomplete.
+It is an approximate string matching library with focus on search and especially suggest-as-you-type auto-complete.
-The suggestion engine is complatible with twitter typeahead and can be used instead of a bloodhound object.
+The suggestion engine is compatible with twitter type-ahead and can be used instead of a bloodhound object.
 This library / suggestion engine do not have nay dependency.
 It is also focused on string processing and will not do ajax call by itself.

 It perform three kind of operation: